!!!NM**The Rainbow Proportion

 The model’s perfect fit and meaning is irrefutable on the basis of the accepted scientific data, which are all provided by esteemed professionals.
 The only other option is a Divine Hand guiding them in the execution of the building and me in finding the mathematical key.

-My data are sound, I don’t cook the books, but I was aware of ‘a’ Hand and in hindsight my personal life led me to incredible places, like Orkney, an archaeological treasure trove, it turned out, where I followed the escavations at the Ness from close by and where I lived for 9 years.
+My data are sound, I don’t cook the books, but I was aware of ‘a’ Hand and in hindsight my personal life led me to incredible places, like Orkney, an archaeological treasure trove, it turned out, where I followed the starting excavations at the Ness from close by and where I lived for 9 years.
 It remains amazing how deeply involved I got with my new found mathematical model in exploring the intellect of this 5000 years old stone age culture.

 To maintain against the odds that this is all only my analysis, and is a lucky coincidence or ‘intuition’ is far more ‘nonsensical’ than to consider they were aware of this rudimentary mathematics and indeed did use the same or similar units of length; the more so because, in fact, it is a basically simple and straightforward empirical model of natural number maths; the units of length were ready at hand anywhere, for being related to human bones, as I have shown (Bone Measures).
 Nothing is ceremonial here, everything is practical in origin.

-That it seems all rather incredible at first, I can very well understand, I still hardly believe it myself, but this is ‘really’ because of my own prejudice about what I, and my culture, am inclined to think they could know, which though is culturally and personnally defined; in the end I have become rather convinced, because you cannot deny mathematical and factual proof, certainly not when it is just because it does not suit your personal views or shakes the very foundations of your own belief system or worldview.
+That it seems all rather incredible at first, I can very well understand, I still hardly believe it myself, but this is ‘really’ because of my own prejudice about what I, and my culture, am inclined to think they could know, which though is culturally and personally defined; in the end I have become rather convinced, because you cannot deny mathematical and factual proof, certainly not when it is just because it does not suit your personal views or shakes the very foundations of your own belief system or worldview.
 This is science, this is mathematics, and mathematical proof, these are all solid ratios, this is not some kind of fancy fantasy. (the ratios are, in fact, just because they return again and again, independent of the similar units.
 The ratio 210 : 165 = identical to 14 : 11

 The only other option is that they unconsciously worked by archetypical geometric truth or as I fancy by shamanic transfer.